-The following article is an account of my journey through Hell as a result of intestinal Candida/yeast overgrowth, often referred to as simply Candida or sometimes fungal-type dysbiosis.
+The following article is an account of my journey through Hell as a result of auto-brewery syndrome (ABS), often referred to as simply Candida, 'intestinal yeast overgrowth, or sometimes 'fungal-type dysbiosis'.
 It is meant as an educational piece as well as a warning of how bad things can get for those already suffering some degree of yeast-related illness or those at risk (immunocompromised individuals, chronic antibiotic of conctraceptive pill use etc) if action is not taken as early as possible to tackle the problem.
 I also hope doctors and researchers reading this will take note and aside from the enlightened few, stop burying their heads in the sand.

 Candida and other opportunistic yeast are often the cause of death in the severely immunocompromised such as AIDS patients.
 As is often the case with the medical profession however they work in extremes.
 Either you have AIDS and Candida can kill you or you don't and it can't cause any health problems for you at all (other than mild irritating skin infections or thrush).